MindRACES

 Mind RACES: from Reactive to Anticipatory Cognitive Embodied Systems

 Mind RACES is a three-year EC funded project (Sixth Framework Programme - Information Society and Technologies - Cognitive Systems) involving 8 Partners.
 It is mainly focused on the concept of Anticipation.
-It starts on October, 1, 2004.
+The project started on October 1st 2004 and was formally completed on December 2007.
+The MindRACES website will be maintained and continuously updated anyway, and it will include novel work of the consortium on prediction and anticipation.

 The general goal of the Mind RACES project is to investigate different anticipatory cognitive mechanisms and architectures in order to build Cognitive Systems endowed with the ability to predict the outcome of their actions, to build a model of future events, to control their perception anticipating future stimuli and to emotionally react to possible future scenarios.
 Such Anticipatory Cognitive Systems will contribute to the successful implementation of the desired ambient intelligence.